Skip to main content

 • October 3, 2015

-Dilantin (phenytoin) "In 1981 I have had my first seizures.
+Phenytoin "In 1981, I had my first seizures.
 These were diagnosed as epilepsy.
 My neurologist put me on Dilantin.
-However, I got some side-effects dizziness, etc. Later on, I have no seizures for more than 8 years where another doctor decreased the dose to 2 tablets a day.
-After which, there were no more side-effects.
+However, I got some side effects: dizziness, etc. Later on, I had no seizures for more than 8 years, where another doctor decreased the dose to 2 tablets a day.
+After which, there were no more side effects.
 I was seizure-free for more than 20 years now.
-Though I've got some backaches and I've developed osteoarthritis."
+Though I've had some backaches, and I've developed osteoarthritis."

 9 / 10